Skip to main content

 SiteSetu fits this operational layer by connecting procurement, inventory, billing, daily site updates, and document records in one site-ready workflow.
 The goal is not to replace legal review.
 The goal is to stop site and accounts teams from running work orders, measurements, materials, and bills in disconnected files.

-What is a construction work order?
+What is a construction work order?#

 A construction work order is a written instruction or agreement that defines the work package, scope, rate, measurement method, timeline, quality requirements, billing process, and responsibilities for a contractor or subcontractor.

-Is a work order the same as a purchase order?
+Is a work order the same as a purchase order?#

 No. A purchase order usually buys goods or services from a vendor.
 A work order usually assigns execution work where payment depends on measured work, quality acceptance, and site progress.

-What should a subcontractor work order include?
+What should a subcontractor work order include?#

 It should include scope, drawings, BOQ references, rates, units, measurement rules, materials supplied by each party, safety obligations, billing documents, retention, deductions, variation rules, and sign-off.
+If the BOQ itself is the missing piece, our guide to preparing a BOQ from drawings covers that workflow, or you can send us the drawings and get a measured BOQ back in 48 hours — first project free.

-Can a work order be used for labour-only contracts?
+Can a work order be used for labour-only contracts?#

 Yes.
 For labour-only contracts, clearly define free-issue material, tools and tackles, consumables, wastage/recovery rules, work fronts, measurement basis, and quality responsibilities.

-How do you avoid extra-work disputes?
+How do you avoid extra-work disputes?#

 Use a written approval rule.
 No extra work should be payable unless the rate, scope, instruction, and measurement are approved before execution or regularized immediately after an emergency instruction.

-Should work orders mention GST and statutory compliance?
+Should work orders mention GST and statutory compliance?#

 References and Further Reading